 Yes, the university has a commitment to meaningful education around the SDGs across the university that is relevant and applicable to all students.

-Penn State’s commitment to education around the SDGs is evidenced by the number of employees who conduct research on the SDGs, the number of courses and degree program that address the SDGs, and by the sustainability leadership, sustainable food systems, and renewable energy and sustainability systems degree programs.
+Penn State’s commitment to education around the SDGs is evidenced by the number of employees who conduct research on the SDGs and the number of courses and degree programs that address the SDGs.
+It is also evidenced by the degree programs in sustainability leadership, sustainable food systems, and renewable energy and sustainability systems.

-• Over 400 courses related to SDG2 were offered during the academic year
+• Over 400 credit-bearing classes related to SDG2 are offered during the academic year

-• SDG14 courses addressing ocean acidification were offered by philosophy, meteorology, and religious studies
+• SDG 14 classes addressing ocean acidification were offered by philosophy, meteorology, and religious studies

-• SDG11 is addressed in supply chain management, geography, architectural engineering, and polymer engineering science courses.
+• SDG 11 is addressed in supply chain management, geography, architectural engineering, and polymer engineering science courses and classes.

-Course Descriptions & SDGs spreadsheet reflects courses which were identified by sorting and filtering for search terms in the entire course bulletin.
-A sampling of SDG search terms used to filter from the course bulletin:
+The Course Descriptions & SDGs spreadsheet reflects classes which were identified by sorting and filtering for search terms in the entire class bulletin.
+A sampling of SDG search terms used to filter from the class bulletin include:

 • SDG 2: food